- Graduate Nursing Program Requirements

 Chapter 1 – Introduction to the research; includes summary of the aims, background, and methods and brief overview of the 3 manuscripts and target journals.

-Chapters 2-4 - Each of these 3 chapters contains one of the three manuscripts prepared for submission, submitted, or published in peer-reviewed journals.
+Chapters 2-4 - Each of these three chapters contains one of the three manuscripts which have been published, submitted for review, or ready to submit to a peer-reviewed journal.

 - Chapter 2 – Chapter 2 contains one article that is either an integrated review of the literature or a theoretical, conceptual, or methodological manuscript.